khafiz12/myFlix-Angular-client/README.md

 ## Project Overview

 - **Title**: MyFlix Angular Client
 - **Description**: A movie management app where users can view, favorite, and manage movies and their profiles.
-Built with Angular/TypeScript and styled with modules.
+Built with Angular/TypeScript and styled with Angular Materials.

 ## Technologies Used